Eddy Usage

 _LDC_CALIBRATE_DRIVE_CURRENT

-- The printer will move to the center position and move the print head away from the heat bed
+- The printer will move to the center position and move the print head away from the heatbed

-- Finally, it will restart Klipper
+- Finally, Klipper will restart

 Calibrating Height